Transfers Admitted for Fall

 - Students are required to have proof of immunization and health insurance.

-- Upload your immunization records to the Student Health Center portal prior to attending SOAR.
+- Upload your immunization records to the Student Health Center portal prior to attending NSO.

 - Note: High school transcripts most often do not contain the complete history required by the Student Health Center.
 Undergraduate Admissions is not able to transfer copies of high school transcripts to the Student Health Center.